Real Estate and Personal Property Taxes

 Real Estate Taxes

 You can deduct the real estate taxes you pay on property in the year you pay them.

 Ex: You received a bill in January 2014, but you prepaid it in December 2013.
 This means you‘ll deduct the amount on your 2013 return.

 HUD statements also report real estate and property taxes.
 You receive this statement when you buy or sell property.
-The statement lists the taxes paid by both buyer and seller.
+The statement lists the taxes paid by both the buyer and seller.

 Personal Property Taxes